bitcoin-api/bitcoin-api-full-stack/README.md

 This should start up your Bitcoin node and trigger the blockchain to begin downloading onto your Linux server.

-You can optionally check to see that your Bitcoin node is running and how many blocks have currently been downloaded using the following command:
+You can check to see that your Bitcoin node is running and how many blocks have currently been downloaded using the following command:

 in staging
 ```